Toward a Three-dimensional Counterpart of Cruse's Theorem: Introduction

 \section{Introduction}

-Ryser showed that any $r\times s$ latin rectangle $L$ can be embedded into an $n\times n$ latin square if and only if the number of occurrences of each symbol in $L$ is at least $r+s-n$ \cite{MR42361}.
-In other words, an $n$-coloring of the complete bipartite graph $K_{r,s}$ can be extended into an $n$-coloring of $K_{n,n}$ if and only if the number of edges of each color in $K_{r,s}$ is at least $r+s-n$.
+Ryser showed that any $r\times s$ latin rectangle $L$ can be embedded in an $n\times n$ latin square if and only if the number of occurrences of each symbol in $L$ is at least $r+s-n$ \cite{MR42361}.
+In other words, an $n$-coloring of the edges of the complete bipartite graph $K_{r,s}$ can be embedded in an $n$-coloring of $K_{n,n}$ if and only if the number of edges of each color in $K_{r,s}$ is at least $r+s-n$.
 The main motivation of this note is to find a three-dimensional analogue of Ryser's theorem for symmetric latin cubes for which there has been very little success over the last seventy years.
 To our best knowledge, our main result is the first result of this kind.
 The study of latin cubes was initiated in the 1940's by Fisher \cite{MR13113} and Kishen \cite {Kishen42,MR34743}.
 These objects are also closely related to orthogonal arrays \cite{MR1693498, MR3495977} which themselves have applications in statistics, coding theory, and cryptography \cite{MR2246267}.

+Let $L$ be an $n\times n\times n$ array.
+We imagine $L$ as a 3-dimensional array having layers stacked on top of each other, and we call it a cube.
+The symbol in position $(i,j,k)$ of $L$ is denoted by $L_{ijk}$.
+A {\it layer} in $L$ is obtained by fixing one coordinate.
+Hence, each layer is parallel to one of the faces of the cube $L$.
+We say that $L$ is a {\it layer-equitable latin cube} if it is filled with $n$ different symbols such that each layer contains each symbol $n$ times.
+Stacking